behavejs/behave-router/README.md

 });

 // example breaking down todoStore and unregistering with dispatcher
-// when we leave the routers scope (any routes not in the router) router.exit((ctx) => {
+// when we leave the router's scope (any routes not in the router) router.exit((ctx) => {
     if (todoStore) {
         delete todoStore;